Second woman alleges Al Franken groped her

 The woman alleges Franken grabbed her buttocks while posing for a photo with her at the Minnesota State Fair, according to CNN.

-The woman, Lindsay Menz, also tweeted about the alleged incident last Thursday, in response to explosive claims by Los Angeles radio anchor Leeann Tweeden that Franken forcibly kissed and groped her during a 2006 USO tour.
+The woman, Lindsay Menz, first tweeted about the alleged incident last Thursday, in response to explosive claims by Los Angeles radio anchor Leeann Tweeden that Franken forcibly kissed and groped her during a 2006 USO tour.

 "In August 2010, @alfranken grabbed me while taking a photo together at the Minnesota State Fair.
 I felt violated & embarassed.
 I 100% believe your account of him & his actions, @LeeannTweeden.
 Thank you for sharing your story," Menz tweeted.